History of the Office of Workforce Development (WKDEV)

 - recognized and directly engaged student leaders through the Calvin Miles Award for Student Leadership, Transition to College Internship, Social Media in Education Fellowship, and Health Literacy Fellowship.

-In 1998, the WIB was formed in response to, and as mandated by, the federal Workforce Investment Act (WIA) to establish policies and provide oversight for employment and training services funded through WIA appropriations.
-The WIB is comprised of all volunteer members who are appointed by the Mayor, including representatives of local businesses, institutions of higher education, labor unions, community-based organizations, and government agencies.
-The majority of members come from the private sector and include senior executives from companies that represent many of our City’s leading economic sectors.
-The WIB convenes as a full board on a quarterly basis and its constituent committees and workgroups meet periodically as needed.
-Learn more about the WIB.
+In 2015, the WDB was formed in response to, and as mandated by, the federal Workforce Innovation and Opportunity Act (WIOA) to establish policies and provide oversight for employment and training services funded through WIOA appropriations.
+The WDB replaces the former Workforce Investment Board, which was mandated by the Workforce Investment Act of 1998 (WIA).
+WIOA, which was passed in July 2014, reauthorizes WIA.
+The WDB is comprised of all volunteer members who are appointed by the Mayor, including representatives of local businesses, institutions of higher education, labor unions, community-based organizations, and government agencies.
+The majority of members come from the private sector and includes senior executives from companies that represent many of our City's leading economic sectors.
+The WDB convenes as a full board meeting on a quarterly basis and its committees and workgroups meet periodically as needed.
+Learn more about the WDB.